The views expressed by the host on this show, now documented to be almost always right, 99.1% of the time.

 I am not a person of habits.

-Really, people this is the problem.
+Really, this is the problem.

 This business about being afraid of your government if it runs health care.

-Being afraid to oppose government if if government is in charge of health care, what do you think is going to happen when the government runs banks lending credit card salaries?
+What do you think is going to happen when the government runs banks lending credit card salaries?

-You think people are going to be even more afraid to oppose the government when the government's in charge of having whether they have a credit card or not, what their salary is.
+You think people are going to be even more afraid to oppose the government when the government's in charge of having, whether they have a credit card or not, what their salary is?

 Folks, this is insidious what is happening here.

-It's designed to do two things cement more and more power in Washington and create constant fear of Washington out in the hinterlands, so that Washington is unopposed.
+It's designed to do two things, cement more and more power in Washington and create constant fear of Washington out in the hinterlands so that Washington is unopposed.

-And instead of let me say Obama instead of saying Washington.
+And instead of, let me say Obama instead of saying Washington.

 Here's Alex in Houston.